mervanseyda/kittenTag/README.md

 ## Contributing

 Bug reports and focused pull requests are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a change.
-If a file triggers a metadata bug, share the smallest non-private reproduction you can create; do not publish copyrighted music.
+If a file triggers a metadata bug you can share the smallest non-private reproduction if you want; do not publish copyrighted music.

 ## Privacy

 kittenTag edits files locally.
-It does not require an account, upload music or metadata, or include analytics.
+It doesn't require an account.

 ## License